Culture and menstruation: Sri Lanka

 According to a 2018 study, two-thirds of girls in Sri Lanka received no information about menstruation before reaching puberty.
 The lack of education leads to many girls getting sick due to being ill-informed about their bodies and menstrual cycles.
 In addition, at least one-third of girls missed school during their periods due to a lack of accessible toilets or pads.

 There is also a ritual surrounding young girls, which starts with their first menstruation and ends with them receiving soft sex education.
 Throughout this ritual the girl can not be left alone and must always have another girl with her.
 If that girl must be away, she leaves an iron axe to prevent spirits from trying to influence the girl in the ritual.
 This part of the process continues for three months after the completion of the majority of the ritual, meaning the girl is potentially a woman before she receives any education on sex.

 United States

 Traditionally, the Yurok in North America practiced menstrual seclusion.
 Yurok women used a small hut near the main house.
+Menstruation among the Yurok of Northern California also varied by social class and status, with aristocratic women celebrating their periods with ten days of rituals that accrued prestige to them by heightening spiritual powers, while women who identified as commoners lacked the same privilege.
+The variations of menstrual experiences as defined by power structures and local value systems demonstrates the existence of multi-layered perspectives on menstruation across various societies, and which should be recognized in the conduction of any menstruation enquiry.

 A survey conducted in 1981 showed that a substantial majority of U.S. adults and adolescents believed that it is socially unacceptable to discuss menstruation, especially in mixed company.
 Many believed that it is unacceptable to discuss menstruation even within the family.
 Studies in the early 1980s showed that nearly all girls in the United States believed that girls should not talk about menstruation with boys, while more than one-third of girls did not believe it appropriate to discuss menstruation with their father.

 A 2018 survey of 1,500 women in the US showed that 60% of women feel embarrassed when they menstruate.